Yahaya-Salisu/BabsAudits-reports/reports/Missing-AccrueInterest-Bug/report.md

 **Summary:**

-Rdeem function fails to call accrueInterest entirely, this could result in loss of users interests because whenever the users tried to redeem their LToken to underlying asset, the redeem function will not accumulate the interests, meaning that the users will receive exact amount they have supplied without interest.
+Rdeem function fails to call accrueInterest entirely, this could result in loss of users interests because whenever the users tried to redeem their LToken to underlying asset, the redeem function will not accumulate the interests, meaning that the users will receive exact their principal amount without interests.

 ```solidity
 function redeem(uint256 _amount, address payable _lToken) external returns (uint256) {